Justin-Toth/Reader_Stripped/Database/README.md

 ---

-## Folder Structure

-- **`docker-compose.yml`**:

-  - Defines the Docker container for MariaDB.
-  - To start the container:
-    ```bash
-    docker-compose up -d
-    ```

-- **`/data`**:
-  - Contains the database backup and a Python script for grabbing UF semester data as SQL files to import into the database:
-    - `ufid_database_backup.sql`:
-      - Backup file for the database.
-    - `API-to-Database.py`:
-      - Script to use UF's public API to grab an entire semester's course information.
-      - **Note**: This file is currently out of date and needs updating.
-It still works but generates SQLite3 database files instead of MariaDB-compatible SQL files.

----

 ## Notes

-- The database is currently hosted locally, and changes do not persist across environments.
+- Because the docker container relies on LAN connectoins, and changes do not persist across environments/different docker containers.
 Use the export/import process to share updates.
 - For development, it is recommended to use a Docker GUI for easier management of containers.

 ---